AlexaWu/SQL-Project---Data-Analysis/README.md

 2. Create a running total of standard_amt_usd (in the orders table) over order time, but this time, date truncate occurred_at by year and partition by that same year-truncated occurred_at variable.
 Final table should have three columns: the amount being added for each row, the truncated date, and the running total within each year.

 [ROW_NUMBER & RANK](https://github.com/AlexaWu/SQL-Project---Parch-Posey/blob/main/Window%20Functions.md#row_number--rank)
+Select the id, account_id, and total variable from the orders table, then create a column called total_rank that ranks this total amount of paper ordered (from highest to lowest) for each account using a partition.
+Your final table should have these four columns.